Rick Noriega: 2008 U.S. Senate campaign

-Noriega narrowly avoided a runoff election by receiving 51 percent of the vote in the March 4, 2008 Democratic primary.
+Noriega narrowly avoided a runoff election by receiving 51 percent of the vote in the March 4, 2008Democratic primary.
 His opponents were Gene Kelly (a perennial candidate), Ray McMurrey, and Rhett Smith.
 Prior to the filing deadline, trial attorney Mikal Watts withdrew from his bid for the Democratic nomination on October 23, 2007.
 Noriega faced Republican incumbent John Cornyn, who outraised him financially and who received 81 percent of the vote in the Republican primary, in the November 4 general election.
 Noriega was ultimately defeated by Cornyn in the general election.